ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
-His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

 1. Effective problem-solving